-- Out of 2.85 million hectares of coastal and offshore areas, about 1.2 million hectares of arable land are already affected by varying degrees of soil salinity. - The IPCC projected increases of 14 cm by 2030, 32 cm by 2050, and 88 cm by 2100 (compared to 2000). - By 2050, about 27 million will be at risk due to the effects of sea level rise.
+- Loss of harvests but also of productive agricultural land.
+Out of 2.85 million hectares of coastal and offshore areas, about 1.2 million hectares of arable land are already affected by varying degrees of soil salinity. - The IPCC projected increases of 14 cm by 2030, 32 cm limate Chang